HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 There is also a considerable jump in usage on workbox-precaching.
 Pre-caching can be used to emulate the model that packaged apps use.
 With workbox-precaching, you can choose assets that will be cached at the time of service worker installation to make those assets load faster in subsequents visits.

-What is surprising is the rise in workbox-sw usage,  because starting with [Workbox 5](https://github.com/GoogleChrome/workbox/releases/tag/v5.0.0), the Workbox team has encouraged developers to create custom bundles of the Workbox runtime instead of using `importScripts()` to load <code>[workbox-sw](https://developers.google.com/web/tools/workbox/modules/workbox-sw)</code> (the runtime).
-The Workbox team will continue supporting <code>workbox-sw</code>, but the new technique is now the recommended approach.
+What is surprising is the rise in workbox-sw usage,  because starting with <a hreflang="en" href="https://github.com/GoogleChrome/workbox/releases/tag/v5.0.0">Workbox 5</a>, the Workbox team has encouraged developers to create custom bundles of the Workbox runtime instead of using `importScripts()` to load <a hreflang="en" href="https://developers.google.com/web/tools/workbox/modules/workbox-sw">`workbox-sw`</a> (the runtime).
+The Workbox team will continue supporting `workbox-sw`, but the new technique is now the recommended approach.
 In fact, the defaults for the build tools have switched to prefer that method.

-It is possible the increase is coming from libraries that use older versions of Workbox like [create-react-app version 3](https://github.com/facebook/create-react-app/blob/v3.4.4/packages/react-scripts/package.json#L82)
+It is possible the increase is coming from libraries that use older versions of Workbox like <a hreflang="en" href="https://github.com/facebook/create-react-app/blob/v3.4.4/packages/react-scripts/package.json#L82">create-react-app version 3</a>

 ### Web Push Notifications